Solo travel in Greece is a great experience. Take it from someone who has lived in Greece for the last four and a half years!

 Do People Speak English in Greece?

-Even if you find yourself alone in what are seemingly the most random towns and villages, you will always find someone that speaks English, and in the vast majority of bars, tavernas, and restaurants across the country, you will be presented with an English menu.
+Even if you find yourself alone in what are seemingly the most random towns and villages (Karpenisi, rural Epirus, etc), you will always find someone that speaks English.
+In the vast majority of bars, tavernas, and restaurants across the country, you will be presented with an English menu.

-How Easy is it to Get Around Greece as a Solo Traveller?
+Is it Easy to Get Around Greece Solo?

 Public transport in Greece is excellent.
 I’d go as far as to say that the inter-city links are some of the best in Europe!